A Variant of the Erd\H{o}s-S\'os Conjecture: Introduction

-In order to do so, we exploit the fact that every tree $T$ with $m$ edges has a central vertex $z$ such that no component of $T-z$ has more than $\frac{m+1}{2}$ vertices.
-This means that we can split the components of $T-z$ into two sets $\mathcal C_1$ and $\mathcal C_2$, such that the union of the elements of each contains at last $\frac{m}{3}$ and at most $\frac{2m}{3}$ of the vertices.
-Our approach, in proving both theorems, is to embed $z$ into a maximum degree vertex, embed the vertices in the set whose union has more vertices (wlog $\mathcal C_1$) and then try and embed the remaining vertices staying away from the occupied vertices.
-In proving Theorem \ref{maint1} this is relatively easy to do because $f(z)$ has huge degree so we have a lot of flexibility when placing the neighbours of $f(z)$ in each element of $\mathcal C_2$.
-In proving Theorem \ref{maint2}, $f(z)$ may only have $m$ neighbours which makes things harder, and means that we have to be clever when embedding the components in $\mathcal C_1$.
-On the other hand, the minimum degree is higher which makes our job easier.
+Without the girth condition imposed in the illustrating example in the previous paragraph, but still assuming that our graph is relatively sparse and has no dense subgraphs (this is the first of the two cases mentioned above), we can still show that only a few vertices have many occupied neighbours.
+Our approach in this case is to try and stay away from these vertices when embedding the rest of the graph.
+In order to do so, we exploit the well known fact (see Section~\ref{sec:trees}) that every tree $T$ with $m$ edges has a vertex $z$ such that at most one component of $T-z$ has more than a third of the vertices of $T$, and if such a component exists, it has at most two thirds of the vertices of $T$.
+The same is true replacing `a third' with $\gamma$ and `two thirds' with $1-\gamma$.
+This means that we can split the components of $T-z$ conveniently into two sets, such that the one containing more vertices can be embedded greedily using the minimum degree of the host graph, while embedding $z$ into a maximum degree vertex.
+Now, for embedding the remaining vertices we need to stay away from the occupied vertices.
+In proving Theorem \ref{maint1} this is relatively easy to do because $f(z)$ has huge degree, and so we have a lot of flexibility when placing the neighbours of $z$.
+In proving Theorem \ref{maint2}, $f(z)$ may only have $m$ neighbours which makes things harder.
+In this case we need to be more careful during the first phase of the embedding.
+Here, the higher minimum degree comes in handy.

-Turning to graphs with small dense subgraphs, we discuss the proof of Theorem \ref{maint2} as the approach taken in the proof of Theorem \ref{maint1} is fairly straightforward.
+Turning to graphs with small dense subgraphs (the second case mentioned above), we only discuss the proof of Theorem \ref{maint2} here, as the approach taken in the proof of Theorem~\ref{maint1} is fairly straightforward.
 In that proof, we focus on the densest subgraphs of the host graph with at most $m+1$ vertices.
 For every such maximum-density subgraph $H$, if $H$ has minimum degree $d$ then every vertex outside of $H$ sees at most $d+1$ vertices of $H$.
 Furthermore, because $H$ is small and dense it turns out that we can embed trees with significantly more than $d$ vertices in $H$.

 So we can often embed significantly more than $d+\eps m$ vertices of the tree in $H$ and just slightly less than $(1-\eps)m-d$ in $G-H$ which has minimum degree at least $(1-\eps)m-d-1$.
 In order to do so, we split the tree $T$, by determining a cutvertex $z$, and grouping the components of $T-z$ into two sets of components, $\mathcal C_1$ and $\mathcal C_2$, whose sizes fit well with our embedding plans.